 The California Legislature named benitoite the "Official Gemstone of California" in 1985.
-Because of its rarity and high price you are unlikely to find it for sale in a mall jewelry store.
-However, if you can afford the high price and are lucky you might be able to purchase it in jewelry made by a designer who specializes in rare and expensive gems.
+Because of its rarity and high price, you are not going to find it for sale in the typical mall jewelry store.
+However, if you can afford the high price and are lucky, you might be able to purchase it in jewelry made by a designer who specializes in rare and expensive gems.

 Some of the highest-quality spessartine garnets in the world have been found in the pegmatites of San Diego County near the community of Ramona.
 Although very little is being found or mined today, Ramona spessartines are famous for their orangy yellow to yellowish orange color.

-Gem-quality and specimen-quality grossularite garnet have been found at several locations in California.
+Gem-quality and specimen-quality grossularite garnet has been found at several locations in California.
 Localities are in Siskiyou, El Dorado, Fresno, Tulare, Butte, and Orange Counties.